yolga-ai/sample-elk/README_ELK.md

 # Getting started with the Elastic Stack and Docker Compose: Part 2

-This repository was forked from this project - describe bellow:

 ## Elastic Agent, Fleet, and Elastic APM

 This repo is in reference to the blog [Getting Started with the Elastic Stack and Docker Compose: Part 2](https://www.elastic.co/blog/getting-started-with-the-elastic-stack-and-docker-compose-part-2)